 Here come the Fords!

-The latest addition to the steadily increasing portfolio of campers from the highly-regarded Derby-based specialist camper producer, Hillside Leisure, is this, the Hillside Castleton.
+The latest addition to the steadily increasing portfolio of campers from the highly-regarded Derby-based specialist camper producer, Hillside Leisure; the Hillside Castleton.

 The Transit certainly isn’t daunted by such company.
 It more than holds its own, and arguably wins out altogether once you start comparing prices.

 Comparisons with any VW-based camper are inevitable, of course.
-The Transit sits an important bit higher than its rival, so you won’t squeeze under 2m car park height barriers in something like this.
-More important for many, though, will be the fact that this latest Transit is a thoroughly modern and highly user-friendly unit that shows a clean pair of heels to its rivals when it comes to overall specification – and, most importantly, what you get for your £s.
+The Transit sits higher than its rival, so you won’t squeeze under 2m car park height barriers in this.
+More importantly, this latest Transit is a thoroughly modern and highly user-friendly unit.
+It shows a clean pair of heels to its rivals when it comes to overall specification; making the most of what you get for your £s.

 As with all its campers, Hillside puts its faith in a RIB rear seat and SCA elevating roof.
 Note the scissor hinges action of the latter – it adds a few vital inches of foot room, for a class-leading roof bed measuring 1.97m x 1.10m.
 Its mattress might be thin, but there’s additional comfort as well as ventilation from the plastic supports underneath.
 In comparison, the downstairs double is a somewhat cosier 1.82m x 1.19m.

 The Transit has intrusive rear wheel arches with which converters have to contend.